JinalShah2002/House-Prices-Challenge-Solution/README.md

 This repository is organized via 4 folders: Submissions, Data, Code, and Models.
 In the Submissions folder, you will see the various submissions that I have made.
 In the Data folder, you will find the necessary datasets as well as any other necessary information.
 In the Code folder, you will see my various Jupyter Notebooks & Python Scripts for the project.
 Finally, in the models folder, you will see the various models that I have saved.

 The model is evaluated using the Root Mean Square Error, as this is the metric we are trying to minimize.
 My best model has a RMSE of __0.14069__.
 This currently ranks in the __top 48%__.
-Furthermore, the best model, currently, is the un-tuned CatBoost Model.
+In reality, my solution would be much higher because 1)some solutions have an unfeasible RMSE of 0.0 and 2)the solutions that have a RMSE of 0.00044 incorporated data from other sources besides the provided data.
+Also, it's worth mentioning that the best model, currently, is the un-tuned CatBoost Model.

 Note: you may use my solution as a reference; however, I would strongly advise you to tackle this challenge on your own.
 The only way you will get better at machine learning is to practice it on your own.
 I do not condone nor am I responsible for any cheating that may occur as a result of this repository.
 ## Machine Learning Project Checklist: